Preterm birth: Timing of feeds

-For very preterm infants, most neonatal care centres start milk feeds gradually, rather than starting with a full enteral feeding right away, however, is not clear if starting full enteral feeding early effects the risk of necrotising enterocolitis.
+For very preterm infants, most neonatal care centres start milk feeds gradually, rather than starting with a full enteral feeding right away; however, it is not clear if starting full enteral feeding early affects the risk of necrotising enterocolitis.
 In these cases, the preterm infant would be receiving the majority of their nutrition and fluids intravenously.
 The milk volume is usually gradually increased over the following weeks.
 Research into the ideal timing of enteral feeding and whether delaying enteral feeding or gradually introducing enteral feeds is beneficial at improving growth for preterm infants or low birth weight infants is needed.
 In addition, the ideal timing of enteral feeds to prevent side effects such as necrotising enterocolitis or mortality in preterm infants who require a packed red blood cell transfusion is not clear.
 Potential disadvantages of a more gradual approach to feeding preterm infants associated with less milk in the gut and include slower GI tract secretion of hormones and gut motility and slower microbial colonization of the gut.

 Regarding the timing of starting fortified milk, preterm infants are often started on fortified milk/formula once they are fed 100 mL/kg of their body weight.
 Other some neonatal specialists feel that starting to feed a preterm infant fortified milk earlier is beneficial to improve intake of nutrients.
 The risks of feeding intolerance and necrotising enterocolitis related to early versus later fortification of human milk are not clear.
 Once the infant is able to go home from the hospital there is limited evidence to support prescribing a preterm (fortified) formula.